-Depending on if you want data for the whole flow, or data for a specific step, there are two different ways of exporting a CSV.
+Depending on if you want data for the whole flow, or data for a specific step, there are three different ways of exporting a CSV.

 Export a CSV for Flow Data

-From your dashboard, go to your flow and click on the export button in the top right.
+To export a CSV, go to your flow's page and click on the export button found on the top right.

-A window will pop up where we ask you to enter your email address and choose either the basic or full set of information from your step or flow.
-The basic set of information focuses on a much smaller set of user properties, while the full set of information will return all the data we have for your flow or step.
+A window will pop up where we ask you to enter your email address and choose either the Basic, or Full set of information from flow, or Survey responses.
+The Basic set of information focuses on a much smaller set of user properties, while the Full set of information will return all the data we have for your flow or step.
 After a few moments, you'll receive an email from our 'Appcues Robots' with your CSV!

 A basic export contains only the default user properties Appcues collects (such as identified user ID, browser, language, etc), as well as raw events for user behavior such as when they started a step, when they completed it, or when they submitted a form.